richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 ## Exception for Extreme Circumstances

-Even if you have disabled export of raw survey responses, you can still identify a survey taker if your organization determines that Extreme Circumstances exist.
+Even when export of raw survey responses is disabled, you can still identify a survey taker if your organization determines that Extreme Circumstances exist.

 ### What does Extreme Circumstances mean?